-World Economic Forum, predicts that by 2020, 21st century skills; including critical thinking, creativity and complex problem-solving will be the most sought after skills required for the changing job market (Rifkin, 2017; Schwab, 2016).
+World Economic Forum, predicted that by 2020, 21st century skills; including critical thinking, creativity and complex problem-solving would be the most sought after skills required for the changing job market (Rifkin, 2017; Schwab, 2016).

 If teachers, as leaders of learning, are to effectively meet the needs of 21st century learners in our schools – we need to inspire as lifelong learners, to be critical thinkers and who team collaborators are, create, knowledge together and committed to lifelong learning.
 Teachers need to demonstrate the same virtues and attributes in learning communities and that enable them to develop their own pedagogical expertise (Bull&Gilbert.2012; Robertson.2005).